amalfra/smashing-mongo/README.md

 ## Usage

-1. copy `mongo.coffee`, `mongo.html`, and `mongo.scss` into the `/widgets/mongo` directory of your Dashing app.
+1. copy `mongo.scss` into the `/widgets/mongo` directory of your Dashing app.

+2. copy `mongo_network.coffee`, `mongo_network.html`, `mongo_network.scss` into the `/widgets/mongo_network` directory of your Dashing app.

-2. Copy the `mongo.rb` file into your `/jobs` folder.
+3. Copy the `mongo.rb` file into your `/jobs` folder.

-3. Now copy over the `mongo.yml` into the root directory of your Dashing application.
+4. Now copy over the `mongo.yml` into the root directory of your Dashing application.
 Be sure to replace the following options inside of the config file:

 ```
 :mongo_host: 'localhost'